 Imagine you’ve been shot into space.
 You’re going to be counting the years on your fingers.
 To fill up some of your time, between the science and flying, what would you take – music or books?
 Or would you have to take both?
-There’s absolutely no doubt that we’d want to take them both, or rather that our very clever, never needs re-charging iPod would be full of both poems and tunes.
+There’s absolutely no doubt that we’d want to take them both, or rather that our very clever, never-needs-re-charging smartphone would be full of both poems and tunes.

 Phrased & Confused takes words and music – poets and musicians – and mixes them up to create gorgeous lyrical feasts for music lovers and secret wordsmiths alike.
 It’s not necessarily clever, but it is a whole lot of fun…